Must-Have Gear Every Camper Needs

 The Right Tent for the Conditions

-To help you remain comfortable, other key items may include an air mattress to put your sleeping bag on, folding chairs, a battery powered lantern, plenty of blankets, and pillows.
+To help you remain comfortable, there are other essential items you may want to include like an air mattress to put your sleeping bag on, folding chairs, a battery-powered lantern, plenty of blankets, and pillows.

 Cooking Gear - Create Fabulous Meals Out in the Woods

 Just because you're camping, it doesn't mean you can't throw together some fabulous meals.
 Of course, if you plan on cooking you'll need kitchen gear.
-Typical items include a camping stove with fuel, a cooler, kettle, a large pot, a frying pan, utensils, dishes, a large water bottle that you can use to refill your own individual bottles, a cutting board, mixing bowl, and a sharp knife.
+Typical items include a camping stove with fuel, a cooler, kettle, a large pot, a frying pan, dishes, a large water bottle that you can use to refill your own individual bottles, a cutting board, mixing bowl, a sharp knife, and don't forget your utensil.
+Utensils can be like a spatula, marinade brush, large fork, bottle opener, and corkscrew.
 Packing all of these items will ensure you have everything you need to be creative.

 While your packing list will surely be much longer than what is covered here, this guide should help ensure that all the basics are packed.